katiehermalik/GA-first-full-stack/README.md

 ### Remember: Use this list of **RESTful routes** as your guide for HTTP methods, CRUD functionalities, and URL formatting:

 ![RESTful routes](https://i.imgur.com/ReOfT0u.png)
+Refer to the lesson on [Intro to Rest](https://git.generalassemb.ly/la-seir-9-8/intro_to_Rest) to get a full explaination for each route.

 #### Hints and tips.